The House in Fata Morgana: Plot

 An amnesiac spirit awakens in an ethereal mansion.
 In order to recover lost memories, the spirit explores the mansion's past with a Maid, whose appearance remains unchanged over time.

 In 1603, the mansion is inhabited by young aristocrat siblings Mell and Nellie Rhodes.
 Mell becomes smitten with a mysterious White-Haired Girl, and the two begin a relationship.
 Nellie is driven mad with jealousy and discovers that the White-Haired Girl is her and Mell's half-sister.
-Nellie reveal this to Mell, as well as her own romantic feelings for him, leaving him distraught.
+Nellie reveals this to Mell, as well as her own romantic feelings for him, leaving him distraught.

 In 1707, the mansion is abandoned and destitute.
 The Maid, the mansion's only inhabitant, discovers Yukimasa, an amnesiac man, in the cellar.
 However, he visualizes himself as a savage beast named "Bestia."
 The Maid tries to civilize him, but he murders villagers that come to the mansion in retaliation for abuse he received from them.
 Later, a reincarnation of the White-Haired Girl, who retains hazy memories of her past life, arrives.
 Yukimasa attempts to kill her, but her lack of fear stupefies him, and the two become friends.
 Meanwhile, Pauline, Yukimasa's lover, searches for him.
 She finds the mansion, but Yukimasa, who sees Pauline as another Bestia, kills her in his confusion.
 Later, villagers attack the mansion, and the White-Haired Girl dies.
 Yukimasa slaughters all of the villagers.

 In 1869, the mansion is owned by young, greedy businessman Jacopo.
 He lives with his wife, another reincarnation of the White-Haired Girl, and many servants, including the Maid and his childhood friend Maria.
 Maria, secretly despising Jacopo, sabotages his relationship with the White-Haired Girl, causing her to eventually flee.
 Realizing the truth, Jacopo confronts Maria, who dies when they exchange gunfire.
 Jacopo spends the rest of his life unsuccessfully searching for the White-Haired Girl.

 In 1099, an incarnation of the White-Haired Girl flees to the mansion from persecuting villagers.
 She meets Michel, a hermit living in the mansion.
 The two fall in love, and the White-Haired Girl reveals her name: Giselle.
 Villagers attack the mansion, and Michel sacrifices himself to kill them.
 As Giselle grieves, she is spoken to by the disembodied voice of Morgana, a witch who offers to reincarnate Giselle so she may one day reunite with Michel's reincarnation, which Giselle accepts.